Mendeley/Update-Installer/README.md

  To customize the application name, organization and messages displayed by the updater:

-  1. Edit the AppInfo class (in AppInfo.h, AppInfo.cpp) to set the name of the application and associated organization.
+  1. Compile passing to cmake the strings you want for the AppInfo class, for
+     example: `cmake .. -DDAPPINFO_APPLICATION_NAME="\"My App Name\""`
   2. Replace the icons in src/resources
   3. Change the product name and organization in src/resources/updater.rc
   4. If you are building the updater on Windows and have a suitable Authenticode